mpandav/tibco-cloud-usability/README.md

 # tibco-cloud-usability
-This contains notes and know-how information on TIBCO Cloud Tools and terminology around.
+This contains notes and know-how information on TIBCO onPrem and Cloud Tools and terminology around.